learn-co-students/react-toy-tales-houston-web-030920/README.md

 After you have the create functionality built out, consider building out the delete functionality.
 When you click on the `Donate to Goodwill` button, the ToyCard that you clicked on should be removed from the DOM as well as the backend.

 After that, consider building out the like functionality.
 Clicking on the button should increase the number of likes on the DOM as well as the backend.

+## App Hierarchy

+- App
+    * Get all toys from data base

+    - Header
+        * Renders a div with an image banner

+    - Toy Form
+        * Renders a form that creates a new toy
+        * Sets state: newToy

+    - Toy Container
+        * Renders multiple Toy Cards

+        - Toy Card
+        * Renders a card with a toy's details